 - horse riding – riding benefits the rider both physically and mentally, and improves balance, posture and co-ordination, and leads to more supple and relaxed muscles; contact Riding for the Disabled Association for more details

 - cycling – the benefits of cycling are the same for disabled people as they are for the able-bodied: it promotes independent mobility, and improves physical and mental wellbeing; if the person you're looking after has a visual impairment or other disability that prevents them using a single bicycle, you can hire or buy a tandem bike (the charity Charlotte's Tandems lends tandems free-of-charge to people in this situation)

 "Most places offer queue jumping to people with special needs.
 If they don't, I always just go to the front of the queue and ask nicely.
 No-one ever minds when I do."

 Day centres help people to get out and about if they don't have the facilities to do so, or if they live on their own and feel isolated.
 They offer the chance to learn new skills and participate in activities such as bingo, tea dances, and arts and crafts.

-Different centres cater for different groups of people – for example, those with learning disabilities, physical disabilities or mental health problems.
-Contact your local authority or local carers’ centre to find out about day centres and accessible events in your area.
+Different centres cater for different groups of people, including those with learning disabilities, physical disabilities or mental health problems.
+Contact your local authority or local carers' centre to find out about day centres and accessible events in your area.